-13. Cut out liquid calories.
-Eliminate soda and sugary drinks such as sweetened iced tea, sports drinks and alcoholic beverages.
+- Cut out liquid calories.
+Eliminate soda and sugary drinks such as sweetened iced tea, sports drinks, and alcoholic beverages.
 Liven up the taste of water by adding lemon, lime, cucumber or mint.
 Choose skim and 1% milk.

 So far I’ve helped two people at work cut out their sweetened beverage habits.
 They didn’t think they could do it, but they did, and I’m so proud of them.
 One can of soda has more than a day’s worth of added sugar.

-I truly believe this is one of the most important tips in this entire list.
-Don’t underestimate the power of sleep, or the power of sleep deprivation.
-Not getting enough sleep can truly effect your ability to lose weight.
+I truly believe this is one of the most important tips on this entire list.
+Don’t underestimate the power of sleep or the power of sleep deprivation.
+Not getting enough sleep can truly affect your ability to lose weight.

-24. Weigh yourself regularly.
+- Weigh yourself regularly.
 That’s what successful dieters and those who manage to maintain weight loss do.
-Some step on the scales once a week.
+Some steps on the scales once a week.
 Others do so daily.